The problem

 Innovation

-Trade-off: You give up simply copying what already works and accept risk and iteration.
+Trade-off: you give up copying what already works and accept risk/iteration.

 Sustainability

-Trade-off: You give up shortcuts in materials, production, or suppliers (and often some margin too).
+Trade-off: you give up material/production shortcuts (often margin too).

-Visible signal: Explicit material choices; declared supply chain; coherent packaging; durability / repair policies.
+Signal: explicit material choices; declared supply chain; coherent packaging; repair policy.

 A practical method: make values verifiable in 10 minutes